GoogleCloudPlatform/professional-services-data-validator/README.md

 Below is the command syntax for column validations.
 To run a grouped column validation, simply specify the `--grouped-columns` flag.
-You can also take grouped column validations a step further by providing the `primary-key` flag.
-In this case, if a mismatch was found DVT will dive deeper into the slice with the error and find the row (PK value) with the inconsistency.
+You can also take grouped column validations a step further by providing the `--primary-key` flag.
+With this flag, if a mismatch was found, DVT will dive deeper into the slice with the error and find the row (primary key value) with the inconsistency.

 ```